Last Updated on October 21, 2021

 What is pool shock?

 Pool shock treatments are necessary to keep swimming pools safe from algae and bacteria.
 However, you also need to make sure you wait for the determined amount of time before entering your pool after shocking it.
 Otherwise, it can present even greater health dangers.
-Let’s discuss the common warnings and risks of chemical shock treatments.
+Let’s discuss the common warnings and risks of chemical shock treatments that all pool owners should know about.

 Common dangers presented in chemical shock treatments:

 - Common miscellaneous risks: Contamination or improper use may cause fire, explosion, or the release of toxic gases.
-Treatment is highly corrosive.
+The treatment used in shocking pool is highly corrosive.
 Will cause skin and eye damage.
 May be fatal if swallowed.

 - If this treatment gets in your eyes: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.